Sexual Assault Resources

 Safety planning

-Many people who experience sexual violence have concerns about their safety.
-These may include seeing the person who assaulted them or being contacted by that person or that person’s friends.
+Many people who experience sexual assault, relationship violence, stalking, or sexual harassment have concerns about their safety.
+These may include seeing the person who assaulted or harassed them or being contacted by that person or that person’s friends or family.

 A safety plan can be developed according to your unique circumstances to help you limit or avoid contact with the other person in university classes, housing, activities, programs, or the workplace.
-If your academic studies are affected, the University can provide academic services.
-You can work with University advocates or SafeCampus to create a safety plan, even if you chose not to make a report to the police or request a formal University investigation.
+If your academic living, learning, or work environments are affected, the University may be able to provide supportive measures.
+You can work with University confidential advocates or SafeCampus to create a safety plan, even if you choose not to make a report to the police or request a formal University investigation.

 General safety planning

-Sometimes sexual assault can happen in the context of a dating relationship, which raises unique safety concerns.
 Your safety and well-being are of the utmost importance.
 Take threats seriously.
 If you feel unsafe, trust your instincts.
-Making a safety plan before you need it will help hone your instincts to be able to react quickly in case of an emergency.
+Making a safety plan before you need it will help you react quickly in an emergency.
 Some things to consider include:

-• Who you can call when you need help.
+• Know who you can call when you need help.
 Alert people you trust about your safety concerns.
-Identify which friends, family members, roommates, or others, such as a boss, a professor or a counselor who would be willing to help you.
+Identify which friends, family members, roommates, or others, such as a boss, a professor, or a counselor, would be willing to help you.
 Always call 911 if you are in immediate danger.

 • Safe places.
 Locate a few places where you know you will be safe.
 Practice how to get out of a place if you think things are getting dangerous.
 Plan how you may reach the safe place, whether you can drive yourself, take a bus, or find a friend to drive you.

-• Keep important things with you at all times.
-This might include a cell phone and charger, wallet with driver’s license, money, credit cards, bank cards, and/or passport, keys, a copy of any protection order, and medication.
+• Keep essential things with you at all times.
+These might include a cell phone and charger, a wallet with a driver’s license, money, credit cards, bank cards, passports, keys, a copy of any protection order, and medication.
 You can also pack a bag in advance and leave it with a friend.

 • Changes at home.
-Decide if you feel safe at your current residence or if you would like to move or stay somewhere else.
-If you want to stay at home, consider actions like changing locks, moving your furniture around for an easy escape, and other options.
+Decide if you feel safe at your current residence or would like to move or stay elsewhere.
+If you want to stay, consider actions like changing locks and moving your furniture around for an easy escape.

 • Changes at school or work.
 Decide if you can make changes in your school or work schedule.
 UW Police can conduct a security assessment of your workplace and make suggestions on how to make it safer.

 • Changes to your daily routine.
-The perpetrator may know your schedule.
-Try new routes to school or work and/or change where you eat meals.
+If other individuals know your schedule, you can try new routes to school or work and change where you eat meals.

 • Use the buddy system.
 You may feel safer if you are with trusted friends.

 • Check places online where you have identifying information.
-This might include the UW student database, Facebook, SnapChat, Instagram or other networking websites, and departmental and class websites and listservs among others.
-You might search for yourself to see what identifying information comes up and then decide whether to remove anything.
+This might include the UW student database, Facebook, Snapchat, Instagram, TikTok, other networking websites, departmental and class websites, and listservs.
+You can conduct an online search to see what identifying information comes up and then decide whether to remove anything.

 • Consider filing a police report for an incident.
 You will create a record that may help in future situations.